 As a beginner investor, start with a free, completely automated robo-advisor like SoFi or Schwab.
 As you build wealth, consider adding hybrid advising to get a more personalized touch.
 And when you reach substantial wealth, you may decide to switch to completely human-managed advisory service.

-If you opt for the latter, screen potential advisors carefully.
+If you opt for the last, screen potential advisors carefully.
 Start with a tool like SmartAsset that matches you with prescreened investment advisors in your area based on your personal traits and needs.

 Regardless of the path you take, advisors help you choose appropriate, diversified investments and help manage your shifting portfolio over time.
 I highly recommend you use an advisor, whether automated, hybrid, or human, even if you also enjoy picking and choosing other investments through a separate brokerage account.